akumuli/akumuli.github.io/_posts/2017-01-24-benchmark.md

 {"metric":"cpu.usage_guest_nice","timestamp":1451606400000,"tags":{"arch":"x86","datacenter":"eu-west-1b","hostname":"host_0","os":"Ubuntu16.10","rack":"67","region":"eu-west-1","service":"7","service_environment":"production","service_version":"0","team":"NYC"},"value":38.24311829115428}
 ```

 That's a lot of text!
 And the `cpu` table is not the largest one!
 There is a table with 30+ fields and a huge set of tags.
-Ingestion is slow (5x slower then InfluxDB) because database needs to parse input that large, no surprises here.
-We can see this in the article.
+That's why ingestion in OpenTSDB is slow (5x slower then InfluxDB) because database needs to parse input that large, no surprises here.
+We can see this in [the article](https://www.influxdata.com/influxdb-markedly-outperforms-opentsdb-in-time-series-data-metrics-benchmark/).
 But if your data don't have all this fields figures will be different.
 I think that OpenTSDB wouldn't look that bad.

 But let's look how Akumuli performs here.
 Akumuli doesn't support fields and tables (there are only series names) but it has bulk load protocol that can encode many data points that share timestamp and tags using only one message.
 Because of that input size for Akumuli is about the same size as InfluxDB input (~1GB).
 I have run the tests on my machine and on two m4.xlarge AWS instances.